NIEM/NIEM.github.io/movement/json-schema-output/index.md

 {% include_relative sample.jsonld %}
 ```

-## Summary of what you get with each
+## Summary of what you get as the tool output

 Uses conventional JSON Schema notation to replicate NIEM simple types.